 Our rich curriculum includes a broad range of topics spanning plant biology, soil science, nutrition, management, accounting and law.

-During your studies you can also boost your employability and professional skills with an optional placement year in industry or the commercial sector.
+You can also boost your employability and professional skills with an optional placement year in industry or the commercial sector.

 We are a leading university for agriculture and you'll benefit from fantastic facilities, including two University farms.